 16. Straight to Voicemail

-Leave a message and get called back.
+Leave a message and get called back?
 Not likely.
-When prospects get your voicemail, they aren’t gunning to write down your number and call you back.
+When prospects get your voicemail, they aren’t gunning to scribble down your number and call you up.
 Leave a message like this one: “Don’t worry about calling me back, (name).
 I’ll send you a short email with what this is all about.
 It’ll be coming from (your name) at (your company).”

 Overcoming Budget-Related Sales Objections

-17. Too Expensive
+17. “It’s Too Expensive”

 It’s good to think comparatively about this sales objection.
 Try one of these two straightforward follow-up questions: “Expensive compared to what?” or “Oh, what were you expecting?”

 18. “Just Give Me the Price”

-20. “I Can Get It Cheaper Somewhere Else”
+20. “I Can Get it Cheaper Somewhere Else”

 Dig in to see if there’s a way to differentiate beyond just the price.
 Try something like this: “OK, let’s say the price for both solutions is the same.
 Which one would you rather have, and why is that?”

-21. There’s No ROI
+21. “There’s No ROI”

 Try moving the conversation forward with this: “It seems as if you think this area couldn’t get any better than it is at the moment.”

 Handling Resourcing-Related Sales Objections